Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Dirac operators and Dirac cohomology: Revisited

-\end{lemma} \comment{\begin{proof} The proof is similar to the proof of \cite[Theorem 8.1]{Dirac_cohomology_Lie_algebra_cohomology}.
+\begin{proof} We modify \cite[Theorem 8.1]{Dirac_cohomology_Lie_algebra_cohomology} to our setting.
 We tensor the short exact sequence with $M(\odd)$ and denote the arrows again by $a$ and $b$, which get tensored with the identity on $M(\odd)$.
 As a result, we obtain a right exact sequence